 - 2 tablespoons oil

-- 2 large boneless skinless chicken breasts, halved (or 4 small breasts)
+- 2 large boneless skinless chicken breasts halved (or 4 small)

 - 1 teaspoon minced garlic